VegaDeftwing/OpGuidesHugoSrc/content/posts/HCI2.md

 **Frankly, fuck that.**

 We can do so much better.
 Our phones have auto correct and limited [text expansion,](https://github.com/ianzhao05/textshot) why do our beefier systems not do something a thousand times better with their superior on board resources?
-Why are we not doing natural language processing so that I can verbally or textually describe to you a graph or math equation without needing to have committed to memory some archaic set of $\LaTeX$ symbol names <a class="ptr">(3)</a>.
+Why are we not doing natural language processing so that I can verbally or textually describe to you a graph or math equation without needing to have committed to memory some archaic set of {{< katex >}} \LaTeX {{< /katex >}}symbol names <a class="ptr">(3)</a>.
 Why are so many fields limited to ASCII, or maybe UTF-8, giving us those sweet, sweet emoji 🔥🔥🔥💯💯💯💯 when we could have something that allows text, diagrams, pictures, videos, etc.

 **But there's more than just the keyboard**